-BIOL 17 Fundamentals of Biology - 4 units
+BIOL 17-Fundamentals of Biology, 4 units

-Lecture: 3 hours.
-Laboratory: 3 hours An integrated lecture and laboratory course of study emphasizing the fundamental principles common to all forms of life.
+An integrated lecture and laboratory course of study emphasizing the fundamental principles common to all forms of life.
 The course is a core biology class for transfer students and for AA and AS students at Columbia College.
 The laboratory makes extensive use of computer simulations as well as experimentation in traditional laboratory.
-(MJC BIO 111) Transfer: UC/CSU (Transfer credit limited.
-See a counselor.)
-IGETC 5B, 5C; CSU-GE B2, B3
+MJC equivalent: (BIO 111) Transfer: (CSU/UC-Transfer credit limited.
+See a counselor.)(IGETC: 5B, 5C)(CSU-GE: B2, B3)

-BIOL 24 General Ecology - 4 units
+BIOL 24-General Ecology, 4 units

-Recommended for Success: ENGL 1A and MATH 101 Lecture: 3 hours.
-Laboratory: 3 hours Students will be introduced to environmental biology, which focuses on physiological, behavioral, and population ecology, and on linking ecological processes to evolution.
+Recommended for Success: ENGL 1A and MATH 101 Hours per term: 54 lecture and 54 laboratory/activity

+Students will be introduced to environmental biology, which focuses on physiological, behavioral, and population ecology, and on linking ecological processes to evolution.
 Principles of evolution at the molecular, organismal, and population levels will be related to conservation issues affecting ecosystem management.
 The ecology component will cover basic principles and experimental approaches to solving ecological problems.
 Case studies in pollution issues, resource use, global warming, and ozone depletion will also be covered.
 Field trips may be required.
-(MJC BIO 114) Transfer: UC/CSU.
-IGETC 5B, 5C; CSU-GE B2, B3
+Not repeatable.
+MJC equivalent: (BIO 114) Transfer: (CSU/UC)(IGETC: 5B, 5C)(CSU-GE: B2, B3)

-BIOL 39 Field Biology - 1-2 units
+BIOL 39-Field Biology, 1-2 units